mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 If the loco you want to control to is in the list, simply click on it and you will be taken back to the |T-S| with that loco selected.

-  Icons - From |ROSTER|

-  Long Press to see details...

-  Swipe to remove entry...
+Remove Recent Loco entries
+'''''''''''''''''''''''''''

+To remove a **single entry** from the recent Locos list, swipe right on that entry.

+To remove all entries, click the :guilabel:`CLear List` button.

+Naming a Recent Loco
+''''''''''''''''''''

+For locos that have bee acquired by DCC Address, and are now in the Recent Locos list, these locos can be renamed.

+Long Press on the entry in the Recent Locos list, and enter a new name.

-Select from Recent Consists List
+Select from Recent Consists (MU) list
-""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

 .. todo::
   :class: todo-float-right

    HIGH: Select from Recent Consists List

-Shown if you select ``Recent Consists`` in the `Selection Method`_.
+Shown if you select ``Recent Consists (MU)`` in the `Selection Method`_.

-Selecting a |consist| in the Recent Consists list will automatically add all the remembered locos, including their facing.
+Selecting a |consist| in the Recent Consists (MU) list will automatically add all the remembered locos, including their facing.

-  Swipe to remove entry...
+Naming a Recent Consist (MU)
+''''''''''''''''''''''''''''

+For all Recent Consists (MUs) these Consists (MUs) can be renamed.

+Long Press on the entry in the Recent Consist (MU) list, and enter a new name.

+Remove Recent Consists (MU) Entries
+''''''''''''''''''''''''''''''''''''

+To remove a **single entry** from the recent Consists (MU) list, swipe right on that entry.

+To remove all entries, click the :guilabel:`CLear List` button.

-Select Loco On Screen Buttons
+Select Loco - Core On Screen Buttons
-"""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

 Acquire
 '''''''